Boundary Value Problems for Dirac Operators on Graphs: Introduction

 \section{Introduction}

-Schrödinger operators on metric graphs, known as quantum graphs, have a long history of study with applications in many fields, including mathematics, physics and engineering.
+Schr\"odinger operators on metric graphs, known as quantum graphs, have a long history of study with applications in many fields, including mathematics, physics and engineering.
 They provide toy models for quantum mechanics, but also describe the motion of particles through thin metallic wires called nanowires.
 We will mainly focus on the following mathematical aspects of the theory of quantum graphs, namely self-adjoint extensions, which are realised by imposing boundary conditions at each vertex, and the index theory of these operators.
-A full treatment of self-adjoint extensions can be found in \cite{FullingKuchmentWilson, Harmer, KostrykinSchrader, Kuchment2014}, which is summarised by Kuchment \cite{kuchment2008quantum}, the take-away being that for the Schrödinger operator self-adjoint extensions are given by a combination of Dirichlet, von Neumann and Robin boundary conditions.
+A full treatment of self-adjoint extensions can be found in \cite{FullingKuchmentWilson, Harmer, KostrykinSchrader, Kuchment2014}, which is summarised by Kuchment~\cite{kuchment2008quantum}, the take-away being that for the Schr\"odinger operator self-adjoint extensions are given by a~combination of Dirichlet, von Neumann and Robin boundary conditions.
 Index theory for quantum graphs was treated by Fulling, Kuchment and Wilson \cite{FullingKuchmentWilson}, relating the index to heat kernel asymptotics.
-A nice overview of the study of quantum graphs is given for example by Kuchment \cite{kuchment2008quantum}.
+A nice overview of the study of quantum graphs is given for example by Kuchment~\cite{kuchment2008quantum}, the monograph \cite{BerKuch} by Berkolaiko and Kuchment gives an introduction to the theory of quantum graphs.